mdbootstrap/adminlte-laravel/README.md

 man sed
 ```

-sed GNU version path is
+sed GNU version path is:

 ```bash
 $ which sed